jju/stubbl/01-gcvi-01-ct.md

 * [[MaskedPain]] - rookie Blitzer
 * [[Pierre]] - Big Guy (started late?)

 So that was a week of bludbol.
+The {$followingTeam} are 1-0-0.
 What now?

 > Keep watching the Tatters on the EDS.->[[01-gcvi-02-ct]]
 > Pick a different team.->[[01-gcvi-02-teamselect]]